alexanderkatz/curlew/README.md

 ### As a Submodule

-`git submodule add git@github.com:alexanderkatz/curlew.git themes/curlew`
+`$ git submodule add git@github.com:alexanderkatz/curlew.git themes/curlew`

+`$ npm install`

+## Gulp

+Gulp is used to compile the SCSS files.

+## Isotope

+Is used to create the portfolio masonry grid and filtering.